How To Make Homemade Laundry Powder Using Only THREE Ingredients!

 What I’ve Heard Others Say About Homemade Laundry Powder

-But when I run across various stories of others sharing that they use this recipe too, some commenters mention that this homemade version doesn’t work.
+But when I run across various social media posts from others sharing that they use this recipe too, some commenters mention that this homemade version doesn’t work.

 Some say it’s because there’s a chemical difference between soap & actual detergent for cleaning clothes, or warn that it could ruin your washing machine if you use this homemade version of laundry powder.